liamr/help-our-nhs-gatsby/content/infoPages/project.md

 title: Project
 featuredImage: 'https://ucarecdn.com/37c645cd-89ce-481b-9d53-ddae87a9cefa/'
 meta:
+  description: >-
-  description: Help Our NHS wants to show the country’s appreciation of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
+    Help Our NHS wants to show the country’s appreciation of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
   title: Project
 ---
-**Help Our NHS** was established with the key objective of trying to do something positive, for frontline staff during what are likely to be very difficult weeks & months ahead during the Covid-19 outbreak.
+**Help Our Frontline** was established with the key objective of trying to do something positive, for frontline staff during what are likely to be very difficult weeks & months ahead during the Covid-19 outbreak.

 Working within intensive and critical care units is a demanding and often exhaustive role.
 But with the unprecedented pressures being put on these units and the staff involved, we want to do all we can to help provide some practical relief for staff.